 The surname Gesly was first found in Suffolk at Gazeley, a village and civil parish in the Forest Heath district that dates back to 1219.
 It was originally listed as Gaysleand which literally meant "woodland clearing of a man called Gaegi," having derived from the Old English personal name + "leah."

 One of the first records of the surname was in the 13th century when Alexander de Gaseley was listed in the Hundredorum Rolls of 1275.
 The same source lists Andrew de Gasele in Norfolk.

 Early History of the Gesly family

-Another 99 words (7 lines of text) covering the years 1326, 1630, 1669, 1825 and 1898 are included under the topic Early Gesly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gesly research.
+Another 50 words (4 lines of text) covering the years 1326, 1630, 1669, 1762, 1839, 1824 and 1824 are included under the topic Early Gesly History in all our PDF Extended History products and printed products wherever possible.

 Gesly Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Gesly are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Gesly include: Gazeley, Gazely, Gaselee, Gaselea, Gaysley, Geysley, Gesley, Gezley, Gayslee, Gazelee and many more.

 Early Notables of the Gesly family (pre 1700)